How to Create Your Career Plan in 4 Easy Steps

 • Do not be afraid to cross options off your list of potential careers.
 Now is the best time to figure out you do not like a job or a profession.

-• Keep an eye on your campus job and internship boards and research any other opportunities to learn and gain experience, especially CPT & OPT opportunities.
+• Keep an eye on your campus job and internship boards and research any other opportunities to learn and gain experience, especially CPT and OPT opportunities.
 Tell people and post on social media that you are looking for opportunities.
-The best way to know you what you want to do with your life is to try out a career first.
+The best way to know what you want to do with your life is to try out a career first.